 Although a small town, Lordsburg has seen its fair share of important historic events.
 In the late 19th century, the town served as a shipping point for numerous mine communities such as Shakespeare and Steins, which are today ghost-towns.
 In 1927, Charles Lindbergh stopped in Lordsburg during his cross-country trip; Amelia Earhart would also visit the town’s airport, the first in New Mexico.
 During World War II, Lordsburg became known as the site of an internment camp for Japanese-Americans operated by the U.S. Army.

-Today Lordsburg is known for its proximity to some of the great natural landscapes of the Southwest, including Coronado and Gila National Forests, as well as numerous mountain ranges that provide opportunities for hiking, hunting, and bird watching.
+Today Lordsburg is known for its proximity to some of the great natural landscapes of the Southwest, including Gila National Forest, as well as numerous mountain ranges that provide opportunities for hiking, hunting, and bird watching.
 Appropriately, New Mexico’s state song, which praises “Rugged and high sierras, With deep canyons below, Dotted with fertile valleys…” was written by Elizabeth Garrett while she resided in Lordsburg in the early 20th century.

 Amtrak does not provide ticketing or baggage service at this facility.
 Lordsburg is served by the tri-weekly Sunset Limited/Texas Eagle (Westbound: Tuesday, Thursday, Sunday; Eastbound: Monday, Thursday, Saturday).